striversity/glft.old/sec02/solution/exercise02/README.md

 ## TODO - 3 : Print the value of the variable 'test'

-Given the varilable 'test' below, print its value.
+Given the variable 'test' below, print its value.
 Don't worry about how it is defined.

 var x = 10
 var test = 5 > x